 If you have been involved in an accident as a result of a defect in the road you should take pictures of the defect and measurements if possible.
 You should check for any witnesses and get their information.

 Cycling accidents can be very serious, given the lack of protection for cyclists and the speed that can often be involved in collisions.
 Our personal injury* solicitors are very experienced in dealing with claims of this nature.
 While the claims process can vary it will generally take the format adopted below;

-1. Free initial consultation – If you have been involved in a cycling accident you can arrange an appointment with one of our personal injury solicitors.
+1. Initial consultation – If you have been involved in a cycling accident you can arrange an appointment with one of our personal injury solicitors.
 Your solicitor will take your instructions on the circumstances of the accident and ask you to provide any additional details you may have including photographs and the third-party insurance information.